 As competitors gain the benefits of more efficient commodity provision and higher rates of creation, this is unlikely to result in a reduction in IT budgets but instead more IT activities undertaken with everyone trying to keep up with each other.
 We've seen this for the last thirty years i.e. as IT has become more efficient, IT budgets haven't fallen but we've just ended up doing more stuff.

-You therefore have to factor in that six years from now your architectural transition costs may well have spiralled by an order of magnitude due simply to the increased size of the estate.
+You therefore have to factor in that five to six years from now your architectural transition costs may well have spiralled by an order of magnitude due simply to the increased size of the estate.
 This can obviously be counter balanced with a simplification strategy, assuming your estate is already bloated but when considering Enterprise cloud, you must include this increase of architectural transition costs along with less efficient provision during that time due to a non commodity approach.
+Even private clouds are going to look dubious in this timeframe.

-In most cases, Enterprise cloud will be a pretty unattractive option and you should be very careful before embarking on such a route.
+In most cases, Enterprise cloud will be a pretty unattractive option with ongoing and increasing costs.
 It can however still be useful as part of a sweat and dump strategy for legacy environments i.e. you push the capital costs for legacy onto a provider with a view of dumping that part of the estate in the near term.

 Why do I find this subject irksome?
 I simply hate repeating old ground and this has been covered many times before over many years.
 This is the last time.